ryofslife/dumpable-kernel/README.md

 </pre>

 I also prepared a system call for triggering kernel panic.
 The system call number is 451.
 It takes an argument of 0 - 5.
-Here is some detail of what to expect for each case.
+Here is some the detail of what to expect for each case.

 ---